chungcuiyi/isomerpages-mlaw/news/public-consultations/_posts/2020-03-23-Public-Consultation-on-Section-440-of-Insolvency-Restructuring-Dissolution-Act.md

 2. The IRDA introduced a new statutory provision at s 440.
 This provision restricts the operation of *ipso facto* contractual clauses in which a party to a contract has the contractual right to terminate or modify that contract entered into with a company, by reason only that specific proceedings (as defined in s 440(6) of the IRDA) are commenced or that the company is insolvent.
-It does not restrict the operation of *ipso facto* clauses that are triggered on any other contractually provided grounds (e.g. the failure of the company undergoing reorganisation to deliver services to the counterparty as required under the contract).
+It does **<u>not</u>** restrict the operation of *ipso facto* clauses that are triggered on any other contractually provided grounds (e.g. the failure of the company undergoing reorganisation to deliver services to the counterparty as required under the contract).